 Take the start of 2018 for example.
 We know plenty of people who are going to make all kinds of resolutions they cannot (or will not) keep.
 Instead, come up with a short but doable list that has very specific goals and milestones (emphasis on SPECIFIC).
 So rather than say “I want to do more marketing in 2018,” you list a handful of very specific marketing goals like “I’m going to send thank you letters to every new client within 24 hours of purchase.”
 You need to chunk these efforts in a way that you can consistently and repeatedly accomplish.
 Then you should maximize the heck out of them and make sure you’re extracting every possible ounce of opportunity out of your efforts.

 6 – Show more appreciation.
 It can be rough out there and the number of examples of rudeness, disrespect and virtual muscle-flexing I see are far too many.
 You and your brand can be a force for positivity and doing things the right way.
 You can be a bright beacon for consistently exhibiting the right way to treat others.
 Reset your mindset and daily interactions and make a promise to yourself to show more appreciation to the family, staff, customers, vendors and even pets in your life.
+If you’re wondering “can dogs have mango?”, yes they can.
+Mangoes are delicious treats for dogs.
 Say “thank you” more often.
 Show gratitude at every opportunity.